- Deflation is much less talked about than inflation, leaving many to wonder what deflation is.

 While inflation may be talked about regularly in the United States, rarely does the discussion turn to deflation.
 That leaves many people wondering what deflation actually is and whether it is good or bad for the economy.

-What is Deflation?
+What is deflation?

 Deflation can also be caused by a decrease in the money supply or an increase in the supply of goods.
 Combinations of various monetary policies and fiscal policies are implemented to combat deflation.
-Steps include reducing interest rates and decreasing taxes – both of which can help stimulate spending, which in turn will increase the demand of goods and services and eventually can lead to a rise in prices and the end of deflation.
+Steps include reducing interest rates and decreasing taxes – both of which can help to stimulate spending, which, in turn, increases the demand for goods and services and eventually can lead to a rise in prices and the end of deflation.

 The effects of deflation

 A reduction in wages, as well as a rise in unemployment, leads to a change in customer spending.
-In addition, deflation results in a drop in equity prices as consumers being to sell off their investments.
-Since deflation is so difficult to control, it is considered by many to be worse than inflation.
+In addition, deflation results in a drop in equity prices as consumers sell off their investments.
+Because deflation is so difficult to control, it is considered by many to be worse than inflation.
 At its worst, deflation can turn into a deflationary spiral that can eventually lead to the collapse of a country's currency.

 History of deflation

 Most recently, Japan's economy has been plagued by deflation.
-The period of deflation lasted more than 15 years, caused by a combination of factors including an increase in taxes, heavy government spending and tight monetary policies.
+The period of deflation lasted more than 15 years, caused by a combination of factors, including an increase in taxes, heavy government spending and tight monetary policies.